quasipedia/atc-ng/docs/contribute/plugins.rst

 With the term *plugins* we refer to all those in-game elements whose difference of behaviour is due to a difference way of processing the same data.
-We use this term to mark a clear distintion with the :doc:`entities`.
+We use this term to mark a clear distinction with the :doc:`entities`.

 This means that in order to contribute a new plugin to the game you need basic programming skills in *python*, the programming language ATC-NG is developed